Theodora Cormontan: Emigration, career in the United States

-As a result of a major bank failure, as well as a fire that destroyed the family home, the now-retired Reverend Cormontan, along with Theodora and her sister Eivinda, emigrated to America in 1887 to live first with his daughter and then two sons, all of whom had previously emigrated.
+As a result of a major bank failure, as well as a fire that destroyed the family home, the now-retired Reverend Cormontan, along with Theodora and her sister Eivinda, immigrated to America in 1887 to live first with his daughter and then two sons, all of whom had previously immigrated.
 Upon her arrival Cormontan continued her musical career in Sacred Heart, Minnesota, giving a series of recitals, both piano and voice, and advertising as a music instructor throughout the region.
 On December 3, 1887, she was injured in a train accident in Granite Falls, Minnesota.
-She suffered trauma to her spine, and for the remainder of her life she was unable to walk unaided.
+She suffered trauma to her spine, and for the remainder of her life experienced a level of chronic pain and physical challenges related to mobility.

 In 1889, Cormontan brought a civil suit against the railroad involved in her accident.
 The company, after offering a $500 settlement, contested the suit over a period of several months, to the point where Cormontan's family incurred over $300 in legal fees and related expenses.
 The legal counsel for the railroad deposed Theodora and her sister Eivinda each for a full day of testimony, in addition to bringing witnesses to cast doubt on the extent of her injury.
 The jury awarded Cormontan $5,000, and the railroad was also ordered to pay all of her legal expenses.

-In 1888, Cormontan, her father, and her sister Eivinda moved to Franklin, Minnesota, to live with her older brother, C. G. V. (Gottfred Christian Vogelsang).
+In 1888, Cormontan, her father, and her sister Eivinda moved to Franklin, Minnesota, to live with her older brother, Gottfred Christian Vogelsang (C.G.V.).
 He held a degree in chemistry from Norway and opened a drug store in Franklin with his brother-in-law, Edward Lyders.
 The family joined the local Norwegian Synod Church and Cormontan was employed as organist for both that church and another in the area.
 Rev. Cormontan died in 1893 and was buried in a place of honor next to the Fort Ridgely & Dale Church.

 Cormontan's train injury compelled her to cease giving voice recitals (which would have required her to stand for extended periods of time), but she continued her career as a music teacher, organist, pianist, choir director, and composer.
 As a performer in the 1890s, she received highly favorable reviews from numerous local newspapers for her recitals throughout southern Minnesota: her concerts were characterized as a "rare treat," with some attendees gathered outside the town hall entrance and listening from open windows.

 As late as 1910, at age 69, Cormontan was performing at public gatherings such as conventions and public information sessions for the Red Cross and Farmer's Institute, being described as "a pianist of rare ability."
 Cormontan was composing and copyrighting works for piano as late as December 1911.